georgenoob1234/fruit-defect-detection/docs/TELEGRAM_BOT.md

 # Telegram Bot Settings
 telegram:
  bot_token: "YOUR_TELEGRAM_BOT_TOKEN_HERE"  # Replace with your actual bot token
  enable_telegram: true  # Set to false to disable Telegram bot functionality
+  cooldown:
+    enabled: true  # Enable or disable the cooldown system for duplicate notifications
+    duration: 30  # Cooldown duration in seconds (default: 30 seconds)
+    track_by:  # What to track for cooldown purposes
+      - fruit_class # Track by fruit type
+      - is_defective  # Track by defect status
 ```

 ### 3. Get User IDs